awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

 1. Choose **Add to group**\.

 1. In your developer portal, log out and log back in using the same credentials\.
 You should now see an **Admin Panel** link in the upper right corner, next to **My Dashboard**\.

+## Manage users for your developer portal<a name="apigateway-developer-portal-manage-users"></a>

+After you sign in as an admin user, you can use the **Accounts** section of the **Admin Panel** to manage users\.
+An admin user can invite new users, delete users, and promote existing users to admin status from the developer portal\.

 ## Publish an API Gateway managed API to your developer portal<a name="apigateway-developer-portal-publish"></a>